PROTECT WHAT YOU’VE BUILT

 How is the artist’s Courtyard different from hiring a lawyer?

-You’ll learn what to do and how to protect your business without the expense of legal fees.
+This is a flexible legal system, not personalized legal advice.
 It’s pointing you in the right direction, not telling you what to do or doing it for you.
-It’s guidance, not legal advice or representation.

 How much time will this take?

 You can make meaningful progress in just a few focused hours each month.
-The resources are organized for real people, with real lives.
+The system is organized for real people, with real lives.

-This membership is a great fit if you want to start on the right foot and avoid having to retrofit protection later.
-The Legal Roadmap shows the highest impact actions you can take as you start out.
+If you haven’t launched your business yet, this probably isn’t the best investment.
+If you have launched, this system is a great fit if you want to start on the right foot and avoid having to retrofit protection later.
+The Legal Roadmap shows the highest impact actions you can take as you start your business.
+And the rest of the artist’s Courtyard supports your business as it grows.

 How do I access the resources?

-Membership materials are available online on our website’s membership section.
+the artist’s Courtyard materials are available online on our website.
 Answers to your questions for the Legal Clarity Sessions are recorded, so you can watch them on your own schedule.

 Is all content available immediately, or is it time-released?